awsdocs/amazon-redshift-developer-guide/doc_source/r_QUOTE_IDENT.md

 The QUOTE\_IDENT function returns the specified string as a double quoted string so that it can be used as an identifier in a SQL statement\.
 Appropriately doubles any embedded double quotes\.

+QUOTE\_IDENT adds double quotes only where necessary to create a valid identifier, when the string contains non\-identifier characters or would otherwise be folded to lowercase\.
+To always return a single\-quoted string, use [QUOTE\_LITERAL](r_QUOTE_LITERAL.md)\.

 ## Syntax<a name="r_QUOTE_IDENT-synopsis"></a>

 ```